Multi types and reasonable space: Preliminaries

 We can observe that the evaluation takes 7 steps, of which 3 are $\beta$-steps, 3 are $\tokamsea$-steps, and 1 is a $\tokamsub$-step. \end{example}

-\subsection{\ccbn Multi Types}
+\subsection{\ccbn multi types}

-We give in this section an introduction to multi types, also known as \emph{non-idempotent intersection types}.
+In this section we give an introduction to multi types, also known as \emph{non-idempotent intersection types}.
 First, we consider them from the \emph{qualitative} point of view, and then we refine our analysis \emph{quantitatively}.
 We will review them quite quickly, inviting the reader to consult \citep{BKV17} about the qualitative part, and \citep{DBLP:journals/jfp/AccattoliGK20} about the quantitative one.
 Multi types are deeply related to linear logic in how they keep track of the use of resources, and in particular their grammar is reminiscent of the (call-by-name, in our case) translation $(\cdot)^\dagger$ of intuitionistic logic into linear logic $(A\to B)^\dagger=\,!A^\dagger\lolli B^\dagger$.
 Semantically, they can be seen as a syntactical presentation of the relational model~\citep{DBLP:journals/apal/BucciarelliE01} of the $\l$-calculus, induced by the relational semantics of linear logic via the \cbn translation $(\cdot)^\dagger$.

-The grammar for types is based on \emph{two} layers of types, defined in a mutually recursive way, linear types $\linty$ and finite multi sets $\mty$ of linear types, this can also be considered a non-idempotent variant of \citet{DBLP:journals/tcs/Bakel92} strict types.
+The grammar for types is based on \emph{two} layers of types, defined in a mutually recursive way, linear types $\linty$ and finite multi-sets $\mty$ of linear types, which can also be considered a non-idempotent variant of \citet{DBLP:journals/tcs/Bakel92} strict types.

-Note that there is a ground type $\initty$, which can be thought as the type of normal forms, that in \ccbn are precisely abstractions.
+Note that there is a ground type $\initty$, which can be thought as the type of normal forms, which in \ccbn are precisely abstractions.
 Note also that arrow (linear) types $\arr{\mty}{\linty}$ can have a multiset only on the left.
 The empty multiset is noted $\emmset$, and the union of two multisets $\mty$ and $\mtytwo$ is noted $\mty\uplus\mtytwo$.
+We write $\gty$ for either a linear type or a multi type.